Rakie Ayola

-Rakie Olufunmilayo Ayola (born May 1968) is a Welsh actress known for her work in theatre and television and radio.
-In 2023 Rakie Ayola was the 18th recipient of the prestigious BAFTA Cymru Siân Phillips Award.
-At the same ceremony she also won the Bafta Cymru Best Actress Award for her performance in BBC1 series The Pact Season 2 on which she was an Executive Producer.
-In 2021 Rakie Ayola won BAFTA Best Supporting Actress for BBC1 film Anthony by Jimmy McGovern.
-Ayola has appeared in television shows including Kaos, The Pact Season 1, Grace, Shetland, No Offence, Midsomer Murders, Black Mirror, Noughts + Crosses, Doctor Who, Silent Witness and EastEnders, a number of Shakespearean theatrical performances and feature films such as Been So Long, Now Is Good, Great Moments in Aviation, The i Inside, Dredd, and Sahara.
-She appeared as Kyla Tyson in the BBC medical drama Holby City from its eighth to eleventh series.
+Rakie Olufunmilayo Ayola (born 11 May 1968) is a Welsh actress known for her work in theatre and television.
+She is best known for her role as Kyla Tyson in the BBC medical drama Holby City from its eighth to eleventh series.
+Ayola has also appeared in television shows including Kaos, Grace, Shetland, No Offence, Midsomer Murders, Black Mirror, Doctor Who, Silent Witness and EastEnders, a number of Shakespearean theatrical performances and feature films such as Now Is Good, Great Moments in Aviation, The i Inside, Dredd, and Sahara.
+She has won a BAFTA and two BAFTA Cymru for her work in the BBC 1 drama Anthony and The Pact.

 In 2017, Ayola took over the role of Hermione Granger in the West End production of Harry Potter and the Cursed Child.
 In 2020, she won the Best Female Actor in a Play award at the Black British Theatre Awards for her performance in On Bear Ridge for National Theatre Wales and the Royal Court.
-In 2021, she won a BAFTA for her role in the BBC One drama Anthony.

-In 2017 Ayola founded Shanty Productions with her husband Adam Smethurst.

 Ayola is an advocate of increased ethnic representation in the entertainment industry, and in 2001 founded her own production company, producing the short film Persephone's Playground for the Cannes Film Festival in order to further her campaign.